jaeheonk817/Project__Predicting-Hotel-Reservation-Cancellations/README.md

 ![image](https://user-images.githubusercontent.com/122312679/224463819-288f133c-796a-402e-a1f7-6601fb15d295.png)

-This graph shows that every one out of three cancellations are canceled in our dataset.
+This graph shows that every one out of three reservations are canceled in our dataset.
 In other words, if we guessed that every reservation is kept, then we would correctly predict the outcome 2 out of 3 times.
 We are going to try different machine learning classification models that perform better than this, hopefully a lot better.

-We will go on to make:
+We will go on to make different models:
 - Logistic Regression
 - Decision Tree
 - K-Nearest Neighbors